Benchmark ยท Lifecycle benchmarks

 When the evidence sits across the stack, Salesforce, HubSpot and RetentBase vs Segment usually provide the source data or adjacent buying context that makes the pattern real.
 Related pages such as Champion loss rate, Post price increase churn benchmark and Post outage churn benchmark help the team check whether the issue is isolated or part of a broader retention pattern.

-Most SaaS teams already collect churn evidence somewhere.
-The problem is that it stays split across cancellation flows, billing tools, CRM notes, support systems, and spreadsheets.
-RetentBase is designed to give that evidence one structured review workflow.
+RetentBase is a cancellation review system for subscription SaaS teams.
+It gives the team a hosted cancellation flow, churn issue detection, and a decision queue for repeat cancellation reasons.
 RetentBase turns champion change benchmark from a static benchmark question into an operating view of which churn issue deserves attention, who owns it, and what to check next week.

 Champion change benchmark matters only if it changes what the team reviews next.